 The O2 Arena is a huge metal tent lying on a bend of the Thames near Greenwich.
 When it opened it was the largest single-roofed building in the world, tall enough to accommodate Nelson’s Column standing upright, or the Eiffel Tower on its side.

-It was commissioned by the Government as one of London’s millennium projects – along with the London Eye and Jubilee Line extension.
+It was originally conceived as one of London’s millennium projects, alongside the London Eye and Jubilee Line extension.

-The original plan was to turn the Dome into a glorious Great Exhibition, but that bit the dust within a year.
-The plans were ill-conceived and poorly thought out, and suffered from massive public apathy.
-It didn’t help that the exhibits were rather less than enthralling…
+The original idea was to turn the Millennium Dome into a 21st-century equivalent of the 1851 Great Exhibition in Hyde Park, but the plans were ill-conceived and poorly thought out, and suffered from massive public apathy.
+It didn’t help that the exhibits were rather less than enthralling.

-The venue was split into fourteen zones – Body, Work, Learning, Money, Play, Journey, Self Portrait, Living Island, Talk, Faith, Home Planet, Rest, Mind, and Shared Ground – containing educational exhibits and information displays.
-But over-optimistic visitor numbers (12 million) meant that it fell woefully short of cash, and the Government was frequently asked to bail it out.
+The venue was split into 14 zones: Body, Work, Learning, Money, Play, Journey, Self Portrait, Living Island, Talk, Faith, Home Planet, Rest, Mind, and Shared Ground, but over-optimistic visitor numbers meant the government was called on to bail it out.

-Many new plans were proposed for the Dome since its closure, and there was talk of turning it into a casino, a sports venue, or a music arena with shops and offices.
-The mobile communication company O2 eventually won out, and turned it into an entertainment complex called the O2 Arena.
+Many alternative plans were proposed for the Dome after its closure, and there was talk of turning it into a casino, a sports venue, and a music arena with shops and offices.
+The mobile communication company O2 eventually won out, and turned it into a spectacular entertainment complex called the O2 Arena.